jido/decimalsense128/README.md

 ==================

 This format is intended for use on platforms without 128 bit number support.
-It is essentially identical to 64-bit Decimalsense format with another 64 bits worth of extra precision (subnormal numbers excluded).
+It is essentially identical to 64-bit Decimalsense format with another 64 bits worth of extra precision.
+Subnormal numbers are not supported.

 This alternative format is monotonic and the uniqueness of number representation is preserved.